ozlemtuncel/ozlemtuncel.github.io/_pages/publications.md

    - [MPSA Blog Post on *Parties, politics, peace*](https://www.mpsanet.org/introducing-parties-politics-peace-electoral-inclusion-as-peacebuilding/)

 ### Peer-Reviewed Journal Articles:
+- **Tuncel, O.** 2026.
+Elite interviewing in political science: A meta-analysis of reporting practices. *Perspectives on Politics*.
+Published online first.
+   <details><summary> Abstract </summary> <br> Elite interviewing is a valuable tool for political scientists to understand decisionmaking, trace political processes, and access insider knowledge.
+Yet, despite its prevalence, we know surprisingly little about how elite interviews are conducted and reported in the discipline.
+This study addresses this gap by examining elite interviewing practices and transparency using an original dataset of articles published in 13 leading political science journals (2000–2023).
+Drawing on article content and supplementary materials, I analyze trends in the use and quality of elite interviews, highlighting an increasing reliance on this method, particularly in comparative politics.
+Findings show promising improvements in reporting practices over time.
+Systematic reporting and the inclusion of online appendices significantly enhance transparency, offering detailed insights into ethical considerations, confidentiality, and data-sharing practices.
+This study underscores the evolving rigor in reporting elite interviewing, reflecting its enduring relevance and growing methodological sophistication in political science research. </details>

 - **Tuncel, O.** 2024.
 Talking to elites: A guide for novice interviewers. *Qualitative and Multi-Method Research*, 22(1), 53-60. [https://doi.org/10.5281/zenodo.11097657](https://doi.org/10.5281/zenodo.11097657).
    <details><summary> Abstract </summary> <br> Elite interviewing is one of the most useful tools in any political scientist’s toolbox when we want to understand elites’ decision making process, yet, the lack of trusted guide for novice interviewers poses great problems in garnering insider information.
 This paper offers suggestions for graduate students, junior faculty, and faculty new to interviewing for making the most effective use of the qualitative elite interviewing.
 It proposes what the researcher should be aware of before and after the interview.
 It discusses and puts forward concrete advice addressing a wide range of issues including but not limited to arranging interviews, positionality of the researcher, and organization of interviews and preparation.
 The information is based on the author’s own experience of interviewing politicians, government officials, and political party leaders. </details>